We know it's not easy to find out what’s in your food. Nine out of 10 people say clearer food labelling would help them make healthier food choices.

 Evidence shows that clear food labels help us make better choices and give us more control over the food we buy.
 For people with diabetes, knowing how many carbs, calories and sugars there are in just one meal can be crucial.
 Yet food labelling is not compulsory, and one in three food products don’t have front-of-pack labels at all.

 That's why we're calling on the government to make clear and consistent food labelling compulsory on all packaged foods and restaurants across the UK.
-Help us make this change happen by signing our petition.

 Clear labels help us make better choices